Alexis Bowater

 Alexis Bowater OBE is a Devon-born British newsreader (first known for her career as a news presenter on Westcountry Live), journalist and women's campaigner.
-In response to her stalking experience whilst main anchor at ITV Westcountry, Alexis became the Chief Executive of the Network for Surviving Stalking and then campaigned for the laws to be changed in the UK and Europe.
-After stepping down as CEO, she setup her own communications and consultancy agency Bowater Communications.
+In response to her stalking experience whilst main anchor at ITV Westcountry, she became the Chief Executive of the Network for Surviving Stalking and then campaigned for the laws to be changed in the UK and Europe.
+After stepping down as CEO, she set up her own communications and consultancy agency Bowater Communications.

-Over the years, Alexis has been also been involved with community interest companies and projects including Beach Schools South West, The Venus Awards, South West Women in Business and from May 2022, the West Country Women Awards.
+Bowater has been involved with community interest companies and projects including Beach Schools South West, The Venus Awards, South West Women in Business and from May 2022, the West Country Women Awards.

-Alexis Bowater was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to the safety and equality of women.
+Bowater was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to the safety and equality of women.